anishst/Learn/CloudComputing/AWS/aws_notes.md

     - stateful packet filtering; denies all inbound/outboutnd traffic by default
     - https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html
 - VPC Peering
     -   connect 2 VPCs privately using AWS network
     -   not transitive
 - VPC Endpoints
     -   allows you to connect to AWS services using private network
 - VPC Endpoit gateway: give VPC access to S3, DynamoDB
 - Site to Site VPN & Direct Connect
+- **AWS Transit Gateway** is a service that enables customers to connect their Amazon Virtual Private Clouds (VPCs) and their on-premises networks to a single gateway.
 - IPV4 CIDR 10.0.25.0/24 means the subnet contains ip addresses from 10.0.25.0 to 10.0.25.255

 ### Global networking